lucteo/serializers/serializers.md

 ## Limiting the maximum number of parallel accesses

 Let's assume that we have an application that tries to download multiple files on an embedded device with limited bandwidth.
-Although we can download multiple files in parallel, but because of the limited bandwidth, it may not be wort to download too many files at the same time.
+Although we can download multiple files in parallel, but because of the limited bandwidth, it may not be worth to download too many files at the same time.
 In addition to that, let's assume that creating a connection is a complex process, and we want to limit the number of connections we created.

 Thus, we have a problem in which we have a limited number of connections we can use.
-In classic concurrent model, one can use a counting semaphore to limit the number of connections that can be used at a given time.
+In the classic concurrent model, one can use a counting semaphore to limit the number of connections that can be used at a given time.
 With this paper, one can use an `n_serializer`:

 ```c++